Ever read a story that feels like a postcard from a place you’ve never been, yet somehow hits right where you live?

 - Baba – the teenage son, who spends most of the trip staring at his phone, oblivious to the adult drama.

 The title itself is a double‑take.
-“Interpreter of maladies” is literally Mr. Kapasi’s job, but it also hints at the story’s deeper theme: each character tries to interpret the “maladies”—the emotional aches—of the others, often getting it spectacularly wrong.
+Plus, “Interpreter of maladies” is literally Mr. Kapasi’s job, but it also hints at the story’s deeper theme: each character tries to interpret the “maladies”—the emotional aches—of the others, often getting it spectacularly wrong.

 Why It Matters / Why People Care